 Generasi Marikh Academy teaches space science to young children.
 The first of its kind in Malaysia, the academy seeks to inspire the next generation of scientists and engineers and propel Malaysia towards becoming a space-faring nation.

 As of this writing, the academy offers 5 different types of space camp for children between the ages of 7 and 12.
-Each of these camps carries its own unique set of educational content and learning goals; taught by hand-picked facilitators from the space industry.
-What makes Generasi Marikh even more unique is that the syllabus also prepares these young children with 21st-century skills.
+Taught by hand-picked facilitators from the space industry, each of these camps carries its own unique set of educational content and learning goals.